Ranajoy01/Path_to_silicon_RISC_V_SoC_Tapeout_game/Map_1/Level_3/readme.md

 - All objectives completed.
 - SoC design flow begins with these tools.
-- 🔓 Next level unlocked.
+- 🔓 Next level unlocked(Digital design using verilog,verification and synthesis).